chijiokeumezinwa/Arithmetic-Expressions-Tree/README.md

 # Arithmetic-Expressions-Tree

+A small program that took an arithmetic expression as input, and printed an expression tree as its output

 Preferably run this program in eclipse or a similar program
  * Also this program only accepts integers, parentheses, and operational symbols
  * Consider the following expression BNF: